 Everyone likes to think that they can hustle outside of their regular nine to five to make a tidy little extra income.
 This might be to save up for your next vacation, top up your nest egg or save for your retirement.

 If you’ve ever hopped onto eBay to check out the merchandise available, you will have been confronted with adverts rife with spelling mistakes, poor grammar, and fuzzy photos.
 These listings are unprofessional, lack quality and will underperform.
 You need to ensure that your listings exude quality.
 Write a detailed description of the product that you are selling and use bullet points to tease out the key selling points.
 Be honest and point out any flaws within the item.
-Use photographs to show these flaws, as well as displaying the product from every angle.
+Use photographs to show these flaws, as well as display the product from every angle.
 Provide measurements and welcome questions and viewings if appropriate.

 As an eBay seller, you need to be transparent and trustworthy.
 Reputation is everything on eBay, so you need to ensure that you have nothing but positive feedback.
 This begins with your listing.